 - Connect Turntable via USB to computer and power it on.

 - Launch the Iconasys Turntable Controller Software.

 - Set camera on tripod, positioned at the 360 photography turntable, and connect via USB to computer.

 - Launch Adobe Lightroom Software

 Step 2: Image Composition

-- Pre Rotate Turntable – Since Lightroom doesnt support Live View on the compture screen, users will watch through the cameras view finder while in Live View to.
-Open the Iconasys Turntable Controller Software and use the Rotation buttons to preview the rotation.
-While watching the Live View, ensure the object is spinning on axis (in the center of the table) and that is does not fall outside the frame as it rotates.
-Adjust the product as needed until its centered on the turntable.
+2. Pre Rotate Turntable – Open the Iconasys Turntable Controller Software and use the Rotation buttons to preview the rotation.
+While watching the Live View monitor within Adobe Lightroom, ensure the object is spinning on axis (in the center of the table) and that is does not fall outside the frame as it rotates.
+Adjust the product as needed until its centered.

-- Adjust Camera Settings – We suggest to shoot with camera in manual mode to ensure settings will be fixed for consistent exposure from shot to shot.
+3. Adjust Camera Settings – We suggest to shoot with camera in manual mode to ensure settings will be fixed for consistent exposure from shot to shot.
 Optimize camera settings to ensure for a color accurate result.
-This step may require users to shoot a few test shots (which can be done directly through Adobe Lightroom if required).
+This step may require users to shoot a few test shots (which can be done directly through Adobe Lightroom if required).1

 4. Set Focal Point – When shooting 360 Product Photography, we strongly suggest to shoot using a fixed focal point.
 Since Lightroom doesn’t support camera lens adjustments, users will do this step manually on the camera (switch into MF mode and set focal point by twisting focusing ring on the lens).

 This is the last step before entering the 360 product photography process.
 We suggest users start a new Tethered Capture session – this will help with cataloging and organizing images.
 Then capture a single image using the Capture button from the Tether Bar in Adobe Lightroom.
 Using this image, users can define the image editing & processing to be auto applied.
 Including: